WORD LISTS

 vanquish

-The definition is for "vanquish" as a verb, but "vanquished" is used as an adjective in the example sentence--this makes the meaning the opposite of what is given, since Goneril is arguing that Edmund was not conquered but cheated.
+The definition is for vanquish as a verb, but vanquished is used as an adjective in the example sentence — this makes the meaning the opposite of what is given, since Goneril is arguing that Edmund was not conquered but cheated.
 This is a desperate attempt to restore honor to a fatally wounded Edmund who is lying at the feet of his opponent.

 An unknown opposite.
-Thou art not
+Thou art not vanquished,

-but cozened and beguiled.
+But cozened and beguiled.

 cozen

 An unknown opposite.
-Thou art not vanquish'd,
+Thou art not vanquished,

-cozened and beguiled.
+But cozened and beguiled.

 arraign